 Transmission of the model by the modeller to the acquirer

 Acquisition of the model by the acquirer (facilitated by the modeller).

 Interestingly, these changes seem to parallel a general trend within NLP; that is, the focus of the practitioner-client relationship is moving away from the practitioner and towards the client.
 We support this trend, since our preference is for the acquirer (to be facilitated) to self-model their own process of acquiring.

 Acquiring presents a paradox: The exemplar gets their results largely through unconscious processes, but the acquirer initially acquires the model and uses it consciously.
 This is a double paradox when the skill being modelled has to be unconscious, e.g. an intuitive signal.

 Starting with a thorough understanding and experience of using your model:

 1. Gather information about the acquirer's outcome, the context where they want the required results, their existing map in relation to the model to be acquired, and their learning preferences.

-2. Where possible, modify your model to align with the acquirer's existing map as long as the integrity and essence of the model is retained.
+2. Where possible, modify your model to align with the acquirer's existing map as long as the integrity and essence of your model is retained.